 This incredible 4 Star Hotel has a rooftop outdoor swimming pool that overlooks the Duomo of the Florence Cathedra.
 The view really cannot be beat!
 It’s one of the nicest hotels in central Florence and the pool is just a plus!

-This 5 Star restored 15th Century Italian Villa is located on the outskirts of the city and some gorgeous spacious rooms for couples and families.
+This five star hotel restored 15th Century Italian Villa is located on the outskirts of the city and some gorgeous spacious rooms for couples and families.
 Of course the pool is a major draw.
-The step down luxurious lap pool. is a great place to hang out after a long day of exploring.
+The step down luxurious lap pool is a great place to hang out after a long day of exploring.
 Even though this hotel isn’t walking distance to most things, it does offer a free shuttle service into the city center.

 Hotel Glance Florence